 Read this forum thread what happened and a possible solution : https://forum.netgate.com/topic/135394/form-2-4-3-upgrade-2-4-4rc20180904-can-t-open-gateway-gui

 This issue pops up only if several conditions are met.

 The issue is that nginx's config file isn't correctly build, nginx will bail out.

-#1 Updated by Gertjan KROEB 7 days ago
+#1 Updated by Gertjan KROEB over 2 years ago

 Not related, but while I was stapling :